Angara Airlines Flight 2311: Aftermath

 Three days of mourning were declared in Amur Oblast and Khabarovsk Krai for the victims of the crash.
 Transport minister Andrey Nikitin said that RUB5 million each were to be given as compensation to the families of the victims.
 The leaders of Armenia, India, Belarus, China, Egypt and Kazakhstan sent their condolences to Russian president Vladimir Putin over the crash.

 On 27 October 2025, the Russian aviation regulator Rosaviatsia ordered the revocation of Angara Airlines' operating license effective November.

 Investigation

 An investigation was opened into the cause of the crash by the Investigative Committee of Russia and the Interstate Aviation Committee.
 The aircraft's flight recorders were recovered a day after the crash.
 Investigators were able to recover data from the cockpit voice recorder (CVR), but the flight data recorder (FDR) was destroyed by the post-crash fire.
 Preliminary analysis of the CVR did not reveal any problems with any of the aircraft's systems.
 Russian investigators have indicated that an altimeter pressure-reference error contributed to the crash.
 The Federal Air Transport Agency classified the accident as a controlled flight into terrain.
+On 9 February 2026, the IAC released their final report, which concluded that the accident had been caused by an incorrect altimeter setting.
+Accident report is also available in English language.